-This comes from a well-known story of a finance professor and a student who come across a $100 bill lying on the ground.
+It comes from a well-known story of a finance professor and a student who come across a $100 bill lying on the ground.
 As the student stops to pick it up, the professor says, "Don't bother - it if were really a $100 bill, it wouldn't be there."

 What the Efficient Market Hypothesis Says

-The efficient market hypothesis says that as new information arises the news is quickly incorporated into the prices of securities.
+The efficient market hypothesis says that as new information arises, the news is quickly incorporated into the prices of securities.
 Believers say the market is so efficient at instantly incorporating all known information that no amount of analysis can provide an edge over all the millions of other investors who also have access to all of the same information.

 Research supporting the efficient market hypothesis shows the evidence is overwhelming that however inconsistent and irregular the behavior of stock prices may be, the market does not create trading opportunities that enable investors to earn extraordinary risk-adjusted returns.

-How the Efficient Market Hypothesis Affects Investments
+Efficient Market Hypothesis and Investments

 After the Efficient Market Hypothesis was formulated, participation in index funds increased dramatically.
 After all, if professional investors have no advantage theoretically and do not "beat the market," then, why would anyone pay a higher management fee to them hoping to do better?

-In an attempt avoid the stock churn mentality, many investors decide it is better to just own "the market" through the index fund.
+In an attempt to avoid the stock churn mentality, many investors decide it is better to own "the market" through the index fund.
 Buying index funds and following something called Modern Portfolio Theory is proposed by many modern financial advisors.
 The fee reduction allows for greater compounding and a larger investment value over time.

-Why So Many People Try to Beat the Market
+Why People Try to Beat the Market

 Opponents of the theory ask, why the market remain so mispriced for so many years following the recent recession?
-Sure, in the short-run it may have been mispriced but for that many years?
+Sure, in the short-run it may have been mispriced, but for that many years?

 Proponents of efficient market hypothesis would say that the examples above are simply payment for risk.
 The real estate investor who purchased property at the low of the 2009 recession made a handsome profit because of the risk they took on.

-Also, the efficient market hypothesis does not necessarily mean that markets are rational, or that they always price assets accurately.
-In the short run, investments can become over-valued (think tech stocks in 1999, or real estate in 2006) or under-valued (think stock prices in March 2009) based on investor confidence and their willingness to accept a risk.
+Also, the efficient market hypothesis does not necessarily mean that markets are rational or that they always price assets accurately.
+In the short run, investments can become over-valued (think tech stocks in 1999, or real estate in 2006) or under-valued (think stock prices in March 2009) based on investor confidence and their willingness to accept risk.